|The Frankfurt-Tipp rating:|

-For ten years Antonia (Alexandra Maria Lara) lived with her little daughter in a Soviet labour camp.
-In 1952, GDR politicians succeeded in bringing her to the German Democratic Republic together with her sick daughter and two other prisoners.
-This is where she gets a chance to make a fresh start.
-Only condition: The women must remain silent about what was inflicted on them in the Soviet Union.
-Antonia is willing to pay this price - for herself, for her daughter and also for the GDR.
-But although on the surface everything turns for the better, Antonia has to realize that the past cannot be kept secret…
+For ten years Antonia (Alexandra Maria Lara) has lived with her young daughter in a Soviet labor camp.
+In 1952, politicians in the GDR manage to bring her to the German Democratic Republic along with her sick daughter and two fellow prisoners.
+Here she gets the chance for a new beginning.
+The only condition: The women must keep silent about what was done to them in the Soviet Union.
+Antonia is prepared to pay this price - for herself, for her daughter and also for the GDR.
+But although on the surface everything turns out well, Antonia has to realize that the past cannot be hushed up.

-nevertheless, the film only succeeds to a limited extent in unfolding the power inherent in this story.
-That's because the narrative tempo seems very sluggish and the moments, which are supposed to be especially emotional, somehow seem sober and cool.
-Moreover, the narrative jumps into the future on the day of the fall of the wall, which in the end turns out to be completely unnecessary.
-For what is thereby revealed about Antonia becomes more than clear through her actions in the last act.
+Netheless, the film only partially succeeds in unleashing the power that is actually inherent in this story.
+This is due to the fact that the narrative pace seems very ponderous and the moments that should actually be particularly emotional, somehow sober and undercooled come across.
+Moreover, the narrative jumps again and again into the future to the day of the fall of the wall, which in the end somehow turns out to be completely unnecessary.
+For what is thereby revealed about Antonia is already made more than clear by her actions in the final act.